weishengwu/eShopOnContainers---msft/Mac-setup.md

 If you install Android as a target platform, Java will also be installed as a dependency for building mobile apps for Android.

-For running just the Docker containers and web apps, you'd just need the .NET Core platform.
+For running just the Docker containers and web apps, you'd just need the .NET 5 platform.

 But if you want to try the eShopOnContainers mobile app, that requires Xamarin and therefore, the iOS and Android platforms, too.
 Those mobile platforms are optional for this Wiki walkthrough, though.

-**Make sure you have the latest SDK 3.0 version from <https://dotnet.microsoft.com/download/dotnet-core/3.0> installed.**
+**Make sure you have the latest .NET 5 SDK from <https://dotnet.microsoft.com/download/dotnet/5.0> installed.**

 ### Open the solution with Visual Studio for Mac